First-Order Modal $\xi$-Calculus: On the Aspects of Application and Bisimulation: Preliminaries

 In case of any misunderstanding about the above Definition~\ref{def.model}, we would like to present (a little longer) clarification as well as several technical remarks right away, while elaboration on the intuitive interpretation of Definition~\ref{def.model} will soon follow after Remark~\ref{rem.model}.

 \phantom{nothing}

 $\bigstar$ \textbf{Important Clarification} In Definition~\ref{def.model}, a genealogical Kripke model $\M$ contains some part $N_\M$, which is again a set of genealogical Kripke models.
-Hence Definition~\ref{def.model} is a recursive definition, just like that a logic language is usually defined through BNF, and so by Axiom of Regularity in set theory~\cite{Jech03}, circular inclusion is forbidden here as well, therefore, we must have $\M\notin N_\M$.
-Note that in fact $N$ can be $\emptyset$, which exactly forms the basic case of this inductive definition; in other words, $N$ is automatically guaranteed to reach the $\emptyset$ dead point after a finite depth of generations, thus genealogical Kripke models are always well-founded and infinite downward chains will never occur.
+Hence Definition~\ref{def.model} is a recursive definition, just as a logic language is usually defined through BNF.
+Note that $N_\M$ can be $\emptyset$, which exactly forms the base case of this inductive definition.
+More specifically speaking, the set-theoretically rigorous version of this definition is transfinitely inductive as follows: at the beginning we define the base class $C_0$, which contains all the genealogical Kripke models $\M$ whose $N_\M$ is $\emptyset$; then for each ordinal $\alpha>0$ we define the inductive class $C_\alpha$, which contains all the genealogical Kripke models $\M$ whose $N_\M$ is a subset of $\bigcup\limits_{\beta<\alpha}C_\beta$; finally the class of all the genealogical Kripke models is $\bigcup\limits_\alpha C_\alpha$, where $\alpha$ ranges over all the ordinals.
+Therefore by Axiom of Regularity~\cite{Jech03}, circular inclusion will never occur and so we must have $\M\notin N_\M$ for any genealogical Kripke model $\M$; in other words, $N_\M$ is guaranteed to reach the $\emptyset$ dead point after a finite depth of generations, without infinite downward chains.